ArcGIS Survey123 Blog

 more

-The latest (3.21) version of the Survey123 website installer has been released for download via the My Esri site.
-The file download is located under Downloads All Versions → ArcGIS Enterprise (Windows or Linux) 11.2, 11.3, or 11.4 Apps.
+The latest (3.23) version of the Survey123 website installer has been released for download via the My Esri site.
+The file download is located under Downloads All Versions → ArcGIS Enterprise (Windows or Linux) 11.3 or 11.4 or 11.5 Apps.
+It will also be made available under 12.0 once it has been released.

-The 3.21 version includes all of the fixes and improvements from the November 12, 2024 update of the Survey123 web app and website, along with the following improvements to the installed website itself:
+The 3.23 version includes all of the fixes and improvements from the July release of the Survey123 web app and website, except AI features.

 If you’re not familiar with the Survey123 website installer or why some organizations need it, please refer to this previous blog post: Understanding the Survey123 website installer.
 It provides details on what it is, what you get, how it works and some other things to consider before setting it up in your local environment.